Meowrin/al-guides-temporary/Auxiliary Guide.md

  - **[Anti-Torpedo Bulge](https://azurlane.koumakan.jp/Anti-Torpedo_Bulge#Type_3)** provides a moderate boost to HP and reduces damage received from torpedoes.
 Does not apply to damage from torpedo bombers.

  - **[Pearl Tears](https://azurlane.koumakan.jp/Pearl_Tears)** provide an equivalent HP boost to the repair kit, but trade the heal-over-time for a fleet-wide heal when the equipped ship sinks.
 Useful when powerleveling low-level ships and especially useful in PVP.

+ - **[VH Armor](https://azurlane.koumakan.jp/VH_Armor_Plating)** provide the highest raw HP boost in the game for Battleships, Battlecruisers, Aviation Battleships, Aircraft Carriers and Large Cruiser(s) as well as reduces damage taken from all ammo type on a Heavy armored ship OR changes their armor type to Heavy if the ship armor isn't Heavy.
+Useful for specific backliners with %HP self-healing capabilities or paired with Vestal against AP damage source in event maps, or on a particular frontline Large Cruiser.
+Limited usage in normal maps due to backline ships have either more appropiate defensive equipment for the situation or simply prefer offensive options.

 ## Offensive Auxiliary Equipment
 **Vanguard Auxiliaries**<br/>